 What is Error 102 on Macs?

-An error 102 on a Mac is commonly experienced when trying to update applications.
+An error 102 Mac is commonly experienced when trying to update applications.
 It may also be caused by problems with Preference files, Kernel Panic issues, installed applications, or a full usage of start-up disk.

 Here are some of the symptoms of error code 102: